Bawnorton/BetterTrims/README.md

 <details>
 <summary>Expand Attributes</summary>

+- Attack Deflect Chance
+  - Chance to avoid damage by deflecting it
+- Blast Mining
+  - Mine in a 3x3 area at a depth equal to the attribute level
+- Blast Resistance
+  - Reduce damage from explosions
 - Bonus XP
   - When picking up XP gain that much more XP (from any source)
 - Bouncy
   - Landing on the ground causes you to bounce and avoid fall damage
 - Brewer's Dream
   - Extends the duration of positive effects and shortens the duration of negative effects
+- Carmot Shield
+  - Provides a regenerating shield that protects against damage
 - Celestial Blessings
   - Sun's Blessing/Moon's Blessing/End's Blessing/Hell's Blessing
   - Only applies when in the correct dimension or its the correct time of day
   - Provides minor increase to movement speed, resistance, attack damage and attack speed
 - Cleaving
   - Chance to drop the head of the slain entity (includes players)
+- Dense
+  - Move through liquids as if they weren't there
+  - Unable to swim
 - Dodge Chance
   - Chance to avoid damage and teleport a short distance away
 - Echoing